2026 Call for Proposals

 ABOUT THE FEAST PROGRAM

-FEAST is an annual artist grant program for artists in Oklahoma managed by the Paseo Arts Association, that gives five hopeful artists an opportunity to receive up to $2,000 in financial support from the community to fund their creative vision, project or artistic endeavors.
+FEAST (Funding Emerging Artists Through Sustainable Tactics) is an annual artist grant program in Oklahoma managed by the Paseo Arts Association that gives five hopeful artists an opportunity to receive up to $2,000 in financial support from the community to fund their creative vision, project or artistic endeavors.
+Every summer, a call for proposals opens, and every fall, an event is hosted where finalists pitch their idea and the community selects a winner

 HOW IT WORKS

-1. A selection committee made up of arts professionals will review proposal submissions and select up to five finalists.
+1. Artists submit their creative project proposals to be considered as a finalist, and a committee made up of arts professionals reviews proposals and selects up to five finalists.

-4. Guests listen to five finalists give a five-minute presentation about their proposal!
-Afterwards, all guests will vote for their favorite with a FEAST token!
+3. The five finalists give a five-minute presentation about their proposal!
+Afterwards, all patrons will vote for their favorite with a FEAST token!
+Then votes are tallied.

-5. The winner is announced at the end of the event and will receive funding provided by half of the ticket sales for their proposal with the possibility of additional donations in their ballot boxes (the winning artist/group will receive a check within two weeks of the event for up to $2,000.
+4. The winner is announced at the end of the event and will receive funding provided by half of the ticket sales for their proposal, with the possibility of additional donations in their ballot boxes (the winning artist/group will receive a check within two weeks of the event.

 TESTIMONIES FROM PREVIOUS WINNERS: